 Due to their sterility, non-toxicity, excellent low temperature resistance, chemical stability, and electrical insulation, sterile bags are widely used in the transfer and temporary storage of sterile preparations and other products, as well as in the transit packaging of sterile plugs from the cleaning to the filling line process.
 Furthermore, in the food industry, sterile bags can be used with cardboard and aluminum foil to produce food packaging containers, with sterile bags accounting for approximately 20% of the total package weight.
 The functions of them are the primary barrier to liquid leakage and microbial infection.

 According to the new GMP standard, the manufacturing environment for sterile bags must be in a class C or above clean room.
 The quantity of dust particles and sinking bacteria in the workshop determines the cleanliness of the workshop, with class A being the cleanest.
 The higher the class is, the less dust particles and sinking bacteria in the bags are.
 Film blowing, cutting, heat sealing, bag creation, vacuum packing, and sterilisation are the essential steps in the production of sterile bags.

 (1) Film blowing: to begin with, the air purification system in the workshop is turned on, and the workshop and operators are sterilised to bring the operating environment up to a given standard.
 The purified polyethylene particles are then blown at a specific temperature.

 (2) Cutting: the blown film is then cut into tubular film cylinders of various diameters based on the needs of the client; then heat sealing and bagging: the cylinders are sealed using a heat sealing machine.

-(3) Vacuum packing: the sealed sterile bags are vacuum packed in several layers based on the amount required.
+(3) Vacuum packing: the sealed sample bags are vacuum packed in several layers based on the amount required.